pivotal/docs-tap/tap-gui/troubleshooting.md

     kubectl delete pod -l app=backstage -n tap-gui
     ```

-> **Note:** Depending on your database configuration, deleting and re-instantiating
+> **Note:** Depending on your database configuration, deleting, and re-instantiating
 > the pod might cause the loss of user preferences and manually registered entities.
-> If you have configured an external PostgreSQL database, then `tap-gui` pods are not stateful.
+> If you have configured an external PostgreSQL database, `tap-gui` pods are not stateful.
 > In most cases, state is held in ConfigMaps, Secrets, or the database.
 > For more information, see [Configuring the Tanzu Application Platform GUI database](database.html) and
 > [Register components](catalog/catalog-operations.html#register-comp).